sharetribe/flex-docs/src/docs/concepts-payments/off-session-payments/index.md

 implementation, if they have ongoing transactions for which they have not yet been charged.

-## Considerations about implementation in FTW templates
+## Considerations about implementation in Sharetribe Web Template

 If you want to implement
 [the example process](https://github.com/sharetribe/flex-example-processes/tree/master/automatic-off-session-payment)
 in your user interface, there are multiple ways to do so.
-If your user interface is based on one of the FTW templates, here are a few things worth considering.
+If your user interface is based on the Sharetribe Web Template, here are a few things worth considering.

 ### Transitions and states